 How to tell if it’s Soft or Hard Ball Stage

 The final test should be in between soft ball (when you’re able to form a ball but it flattens out) to hard ball (when the ball keeps its firm shape).

 After you pour them in a parchment-lined pan and they sit (in my case, overnight, covered), it’s time to cut and dip them.

 Step 3: Cutting and Dipping the Caramels

 If you like, you could just cut them into rectangles, sprinkle with sea salt, and wrap in wax paper, but I like to gild the lily by dipping these in dark chocolate.
+Sometimes I roll them into balls instead of cutting into squares.
 I just melt my chocolate (dark chocolate chips) in the microwave in 30-second intervals, stirring until completely melted.